 The spine of virtue ethics is this: needs are incommensurable.
 This means that they all require satisfaction and none is more important than any other, though at any one moment we are sure to think differently as we pursue their satisfaction.
 Some, like our need for sleep, cry out for our attention.
 Others only whisper and are easily overlooked in the tsunami of demands life throws at us.
 Reason must remind us of their presence for instinct will fail to.
 For that reason alone, a rational acceptance of virtue ethics requires persistent reinforcement, for desires always clamor for our attention.
 If the summum bonum of human life is flourishing, the means to that goal must be an accumulation of all the goods that come from the satisfaction of our needs.
 The highest good of flourishing derives from the total good of satisfying all of our human needs.
 To the degree that some are unsatisfied, we flourish less.
 Another way of saying that is to say we are less fully human.
 It is likely that no one who has ever lived has become completely and fully human, but we are fated to make the effort.

 I argue in opposition to religious claims that as sinful creatures we cannot pursue the good without divine intervention the counterclaim that indeed we can generally satisfy our needs, all of them, but not at the same time.
+If religionists wish to see this function of reason as divine, they join an illustrious legion of theologians who saw God’s voice in human reasoning.
 We must first learn intellectual virtue, the ability to tease out true needs from mere desires.
 But that is not enough.
 Even knowing the good will not guarantee consistently choosing it.
 That is the job of moral virtue, the development of the habitual disposition to choose real goods and choose them in proportion to circumstance.
 We learn that through the cycle of intention and consequence, desire and need, and arbitration among needs.
 Attention is required, then courage and temperance in preference, and then review and renewal of focus until what was impossible becomes only hard and then easier.
 For instance, education/skill is certainly a need, but the businessman who trades profits for his need for health is lacking in moral virtue.
 Remember that all of our needs resemble our need for food, neither too much nor too little and of the right proportions.
 If intellectual virtue is identifying the need in the flux of the moment, moral virtue is exercising the temperance to refrain from overindulgence, the courage to pursue the satisfaction of the need when difficult, and the prudence to juggle our efforts so as to maximize their total satisfaction and avoid momentary frustration.

 Intellectual virtue is made difficult by the immense variability of a consumerist economy, a democratic culture that arbitrates desires by majority interest, and a cultural bias that mistakes the instantiation of needs for the needs themselves.
 I think it is possible to enunciate a simple listing of needs whose total satisfaction may be sought in the welter of modern life.
 We know them by finding what is common to the human experience in all cultures and through all ages.
-We see them as universal and open to reason as applied to experience.
-We may also add the admittedly controversial assertion that the satisfaction of true needs cannot produce contradiction.
-Otherwise, reason would be useless to identify them and we have no other source to assist us in their satisfaction.
-The only actual alternative is the nihilism that underscores the existential values that most persons accept today.
+They can be identified by their nature: they are the ends of choosing.
+When we seek reasons for preferring them, the only answer we can find is that they nurture our flourishing.
+We do not satisfy them as a means to some other goal, but rather see them as valuable for their own sake.
+Their universality should be obvious.
+They fundamentally oppose the nihilism that underscores the conflicting pragmatic pursuits so common today.

 The catalogue of human needs is this.